eukaryote/SublimeFiletypeConf/README.md

 Additionally, the default behavior is that a file is only parsed on load to detect the filetype mapping, so adding a mapping to a file and then saving the file won't change the syntax.
-This is to avoid having to reparse potentially very large files, because I'm not sure how the SublimeText API I'm using for finding a region matching a pattern handles extremely large files.
-To apply a new syntax after changing the mapping for a file, you can close the file and open it again, or use the 'reopen with encoding' feature of SublimeText, or you can add the following setting to check the file for a filetype mapping after every save:
+You'd have to either close and open the file or use the 'reopen with encoding' feature of SublimeText.

+If you'd prefer to have every file checked after every save, in order to avoid heeding to reopen the file, you can add the following setting to the user settings file:

 ``` json
 {